 You can use tools like Unbounce or HubSpot to create a multivariate test for your CTAs.
 These tools make it easier to create different CTAs, monitor performance, and analyze results.

-If you’re performing below the desired outcomes, you can tinker the different elements mentioned above (design, placement, copy) to see what specific changes can make a difference.
+If you’re performing below the desired outcomes, you can tinker with the different elements mentioned above (design, placement, copy) to see what specific changes can make a difference.

 5 Examples of Great CTAs and Why They Work